sergey-beepdigital/stirlingack-commercial/README.md

 `gulp package --production` will run the packaging task while also compressing outputted files.
 The generated package should be deployed to development environments and live environments.

+`--pipeline` is for use only if the task is being run from a pipeline.
+All this does is change the name of the packaged folder to 'pipeline' so that bitbucket can save it as an artifact for automated deployment.

 ## Setting up CI (Bitbucket Pipelines) for your project